Sexual harassment can occur any time a person is undertaking a work-related activity.

 This applies regardless of whether the harasser is another worker, customer or client.

-Employers are vicariously liable for the actions of staff unless they can show that they have taken reasonable steps to prevent sexual harassment and deal with it properly if it happens.
+Employers are vicariously liable for the actions of staff unless they can show they have taken reasonable steps to prevent sexual harassment and deal with it properly if it happens.

 Employers can adopt the following to reduce the risk of sexual harassment: